U.S. flag

 Molecular Pathogenesis

-FSHD results from expression of a gene that is not typically expressed in somatic tissue.
-This happens because of an opening of the chromatin structure either as a result of loss of D4Z4 copy number repeats or hypomethylation of D4Z4 due to a pathogenic variant in SMCHD1 or DNMT3B that results in reduced methylation.
-FSHD1 (from D4Z4 array contraction) and FSHD2 (with resultant D4Z4 array hypomethylation; [Lemmers et al 2012b]) ultimately lead to the inappropriate expression of DUX4; the two pathomechanisms lead to similar clinical features.
+Facioscapulohumeral muscular dystrophy (FSHD) results from expression of a gene that is not typically expressed in somatic tissue.
+This happens because of an opening of the chromatin structure either as a result of loss of D4Z4 copy number repeats or hypomethylation of D4Z4 due to a heterozygous pathogenic variant in SMCHD1 or DNMT3B, or biallelic pathogenic variants in LRIF1.
+FSHD1 (from D4Z4 array contraction) and FSHD2 (with resultant D4Z4 array hypomethylation) [Lemmers et al 2012] ultimately lead to the inappropriate expression of DUX4; the two pathomechanisms lead to similar clinical features.

 Schematic comparison of the structure of the normal D4Z4 allele and the pathogenic contracted D4Z4 allele that causes FSHD1.
 The normal D4Z4 allele has between 11 and 100 units of the 3.3-kb repeat sequence (depicted by triangles), whereas the pathogenic (more...)